 Additional Credits & Notes:

 - Spoiler Warning!
 Around the 30 minute mark, we start discussing major narrative and plot details.

 - Nicholas Kuhar is my brother, bandmate, and frequent donor of graphic novels.
-When I’m not asking him for advice, I’m usually asking about Marvel lore.
 He is also the Director of Innovation at St. Edward High School in Cleveland, OH, helping young students unlock their creativity through new-media and technology.
 Some of his favorite video games include The Legend of Zelda: Breath of the Wild and Final Fantasy VII.

-- Ryan Ward is your go-gettin’ friendly neighborhood Spider-Fan, equipped with a heart of gold and a myriad of ways to help you not take life too seriously.
+- Ryan Ward is your go-gettin’ friendly neighborhood Spider-Fan with a heart of gold.
 His knowledge of Marvel Comics is extensive, and the Metal Gear Solid series has produced some of his favorite video games.
 Since growing up together in Northeast Ohio, these truths have remained the same.

 - Special thanks to Megan Kuhar for lending her audio engineering expertise & support — without it, we would have not been able to record this month’s episode.

 - Music in this episode is from Spider-Man: The Animated Series, and the OST to Marvel’s Spider-Man (composed by John Paesano).

 Polygon graciously allowed me to write this intimate opinion piece for them, which explores my experience playing the long-awaited The Last Guardian and the parallels I drew between it and our bond with animals.
 It serves as an analysis of the game’s design, as much as it is a personal essay and investigation into the ways we all encounter animals in need.